jensengroup/tmc_sa/README.md

 Get your hands on a virtual library of molecules you would like to use as reference of correct chemistry (here `tmc.smi`).
 Then use this library to create a dictionary of chemical features (here `tmc.dict`).
 You can specify the radius of circular atomic environments using the --environment_radius argument (here `1`).

+> [!IMPORTANT]
-> **Important:** The input SMILES need to have explicit hydrogens to get proper encoding of keys!
+> The input SMILES need to have explicit hydrogens to get proper encoding of keys!
 Currently, SMILES missing explicit hydrogens are
 > encoded
 > incorrectly.